-Also known as a Living Will, this is a legal document in which you state your wishes regarding end-of-life medical care.
-This includes the types of treatments you do and do not want such as “do not resuscitate (CPR) “or “intubate” to help the patient breathe.
+A living will is a legal document in which you state your wishes regarding end-of-life medical care.
+This includes the types of treatments you do and do not want such as “do not resuscitate (via CPR)" or “intubate” to help the patient breathe.

 According to Mass.
-Medical Society, Massachusetts is one of only three states that recognizes Healthc Care Proxies but does not recognize Living Wills.
-However, they say Living Wills are still potentially useful “because they guide agents and physicians about the types of choices a person would make."
+Medical Society, Massachusetts is one of only three states that recognizes healthcare proxies but does not recognize living wills.
+But they say living wills are still potentially useful “because they guide agents and physicians about the types of choices a person would make."

-Join us to learn more about advanced care planning at the free virtual event "Who Will Speak for You?" with Dr. Maura Brennan.
-If you're ready to get started, you can visit our Healthcare Proxy and Advance Directives page to download the forms you'll need to make your wishes known.
+If you're ready to get started, you can visit our Healthcare Proxy and Advance Directives page to download the forms and end-of-life documents you'll need to make your wishes known.